Ray Review: Kay Kay Menon and Manoj Bajpayee shine in this intense series

 In Netflix’s latest anthology, Ray, that dropped on Friday, four shorts, based on the stories of acclaimed auteur Satyajit Ray make their way to our screen for a modern interpretation of an age old dilemma, who are we and how much of our identity is coloured by others’ perception of us.

-Each one of the four shorts is an intense, at times eccentric take on the self and identity - Forget Me Not, Bahrupiya, Hungama Hai Kyon Barpa and Spotlight.
+Each one of the four shorts - Forget Me Not, Bahrupiya, Hungama Hai Kyon Barpa and Spotlight - is an intense, at times eccentric, take on the self and identity.
 Spanning around an hour, each is in turn macabre, dark, disturbing, satirical and filled with the ethos of men who are prisoners of their own egos.

-The one that undoubtedly leaves the deepest impact is the Kay Kay Menon headlined Bahrupiya set in Kolkata, the macabre tale of a timid makeup man (Indrashish Shah) who embarks on a vengeful mission aided by some ‘Hollywood-style’ prosthetics.
+The one that undoubtedly leaves the deepest impact is the Kay Kay Menon headlined Bahrupiya set in Kolkata; the macabre tale of a timid makeup man (Indrashish Shah) who embarks on a vengeful mission aided by some ‘Hollywood-style’ prosthetics.
 Imbued with an acute sense of ‘God Complex’, a humiliated Shah recreates his own face and personality to avenge himself.
-It’s one of those stories that will have you peeling away its layers long after it is over.
-At one point Shah ruminates: “I kept cleaning the mirror, not realizing all the while the dirt was on my own face.”
+It’s one of those stories that will have you peeling away its layers long after the film is over.
+At one point Shah ruminates: “I kept cleaning the mirror, not realising the dirt was all the while on my own face.”

 Kay Kay Menon plays most skillfully with the multi-dimensional character he is entrusted with and manages to draw our empathy with the sheer normalcy with which he plays his initial role and later on horror at the grotesque character he transforms into.